urbanAspect/urbanAspect/README.md

 - 👋 Hi, I’m @urbanAspect but you can call me Urban
 - 👀 I’m interested in computers, consumer electronics, physics, p vs np, infinity, music, basketball, shoes, design, keyboards
-- 🌱 I’m currently learning Java, Javascript, HTML, Japanese, German, how processor works, how to play I'm so excited on piano
+- 🌱 I’m currently learning Javascript, Japanese, German, how processor works and how to play 3rd movement of Moonlight sonata on piano
 - 💞️ I’m looking to collaborate on backend Python project, building a website
 - 📫 How to reach me > zupanic.urban@gmail.com